This summer's updates focus on keeping forestry workflows connected - from field data collection to planning, communication tracking, and reporting.

 Teams can now use markup shapes for XML submissions, helping prepare spatial data faster when GIS resources are limited or turnaround time is tight.

-Managing engagement records across multiple openings can quickly become difficult when information is spread across emails, spreadsheets, notebooks, and multiple team members.
+Managing engagement records across multiple openings can quickly become difficult when updates are spread across emails, spreadsheets, notebooks, and team members.

 Using the Engagement module, teams can keep communication, concerns, follow-ups, and operational context connected within one centralized workflow.